 - Rotate API keys: Rotating keys can help reduce the threat posed by leaked keys.
 Unused keys reduce the severity of invalidation.
 It is recommended to rotate keys every six months as existing keys get deactivated while new ones get generated.

-We hope this post will help you know how do attackers take over Twitter accounts, why they do so, what are the implications of it, and finally, how to protect your Twitter account from such attacks.
+We hope this post would help you know how do attackers take over Twitter accounts, why they do so, what are the implications of it, and finally, how to protect your Twitter account from such attacks.
 Please share this post and help to secure the digital world.
 Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, & Medium and subscribe to receive updates like this.